emmadotrmdfile/beyond-the-ACA/README.md

 - **Figures and regression outputs** used in the analysis
 - **Codebook** explaining all variables
 - **Rmd files** used for data cleaning, analysis, and visualization

-I conducted a **two-way fixed effects analysis** to estimate the effect of legislative gender composition on policy adoption.